hobrien17/realloc/README.md

 # realloc

 A python-based staff allocation tool designed to find the optimal assignment of staff members to shifts based on their availability and preferences.

+## Updated Backend

+An extension has been made to the realloc backend (https://github.com/hobrien17/realloc-adv), using theorem proving to generate allocations instead of optimisation algorithms.